Significant outbreak of severe storms possible next week across South

-Already, the National Weather Service Storm Prediction Center is hoisting a level 3 out of 5 “enhanced risk” for severe weather leading up to Monday, drawing a bull’s eye around East Texas.
+Already, the National Weather Service Storm Prediction Center is hoisting a Level 3 out of 5 “enhanced risk” for severe weather leading up to Monday, drawing a bull’s eye around East Texas.
 The zone from approximately Dallas to Austin is of particular concern.
 The Weather Service warns of the “potential for tornadoes — a few possibly strong.”

-It comes amid a recent uptick in severe weather across parts of the Lower 48.
-Flash flooding in Birmingham killed one person on Wednesday, while a tornado touched down in Sanford, Fla., just northeast of Orlando.
-That same thunderstorm in Florida was warned for possible “baseball-sized hail.”
-Hail to the size of hen eggs was reported in Lake Mary.
+There has been a recent uptick in severe weather across parts of the Lower 48.
+Flash flooding in Birmingham, Ala., killed one person Wednesday, and a tornado touched down in Sanford, Fla., just northeast of Orlando.
+That same thunderstorm in Florida came with warnings of possible “baseball-sized hail.”
+Hail up to the size of hens’ eggs was reported in Lake Mary.

-Leading up to the severe weather outbreak expected early next week, appetizer rounds of storms are anticipated, sweeping from Texas and Louisiana on Thursday to the Southeast and Mid-Atlantic coast by Saturday.
+Leading up to the severe weather outbreak expected early next week, appetizer rounds of storms are anticipated, sweeping from Texas and Louisiana on Thursday to the southeast and Mid-Atlantic coast by Saturday.
 These initial storms could produce damaging winds, hail and a few tornadoes.

 Severe weather risk through Saturday

-On Thursday, surface low pressure was taking shape over the southern Texas Panhandle and parts of Hill Country, and will saunter northeast into Oklahoma.
+On Thursday, surface low pressure was taking shape over the southern Texas Panhandle and parts of the Hill Country, and will saunter northeast into Oklahoma.
 The counterclockwise-spinning low was swirling warm, humid air north ahead of it while tugging cool, dry air southward in its wake.
-The resulting clash will brew multiple days of scattered severe weather chances as the low swings to the East Coast.
+The resulting clash will brew multiple days’ worth of scattered severe weather chances as the low swings to the East Coast.

-That dry air on the low’s backside was also combining with southwest winds topping 30 mph to yield single digit relative humidity percentages, translating to extremely critical fire weather over the Permian Basin and Edwards Plateau of Texas.
+That dry air on the low’s backside was also combining with southwest winds topping 30 mph to yield single-digit relative humidity percentages, translating to extremely critical fire weather over the Permian Basin and Edwards Plateau of Texas.
 The Weather Service warned that “very dry fuels will support rapid fire spread.”

 Extremely Critical fire weather is expected this afternoon in the Edwards Plateau/west-central Texas.
 Very dry fuels, single-digit humidity, and 25-35 mph winds will promote significant fire spread concerns.
 Critical conditions also likely from western to central Texas. #txwx pic.twitter.com/KQdwdzUepv— NWS Storm Prediction Center (@NWSSPC) March 17, 2022